-The Disability and Dyslexia Service within the University provides specialist academic support, making recommendations for reasonable adjustments to teaching and assessment based on individual need. http://www.worcester.ac.uk/student-services/disability-and-dyslexia.htm The NCT disability tutor can also provide additional support if required.
+The Disability and Dyslexia Service within the University provides specialist academic support, making recommendations for reasonable adjustments to teaching and assessment based on individual need.
+Follow this link: Disability & Dyslexia Service

+The NCT disability tutor can also provide additional support if required.